tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_general.html.md

 }
 ```

- * Called when a new RCon connection is opened
+ * Called when a new RCON connection is opened
  * Returning a non-null value overrides default behavior

 ## OnSaveLoad